kiwix/kiwix-android/DESIGN.md

 2. Add the color or style to a specific theme item in themes.xml
 3. Make sure that the color or style works in both day and night mode.
 If it does not, add a night compatible color/style to values-night/themes.xml.

-For a good video on how to work with themes see link #4 in the resources section below.
+For a good video on how to work with themes see [Developing Themes with Style (Android Dev Summit '19)](https://www.youtube.com/watch?v=Owkf8DhAOSo).

 ## Night mode
 Night mode is a different theme that makes the app easier on the eyes during night.
 When doing any design, make sure the new design works in night mode.